 The DDD defines the targets based on Main Street Community data (64 NC Cities < 50K population) and tracks Fiscal Year (Jul - Jun) public and private investment.
 The metric start date is 2013 and associated with Phase 1 of the Streetscape Project.

 Tracking tangible outcomes resulting from the City's investments allow justification of spending and set the stage for future development.

 The percent increase of market-rate residential units in the Downtown Municipal Service District (MSD) over a three year period.

 The "Target" is an increase greater than 30%; "Close to Target" is an increase greater than 15%; anything less "Needs Improvement."

-The Downtown Development Department (DDD) has marketed available properties that are suited for residential development, which will add 68 new apartments over the next two years increasing our market-rate units by 85%.
+The Downtown Development Department (DDD) has marketed available properties that are suited for residential development, which will add 68 new apartments over the next year increasing our market-rate units by 85%.
 Working with existing property owners and perspective investors, our goal is to position the properties for successful transition and redevelopment.
 DDD is also working to recruit thoughtful and contextual infill development to grow our economy.